docela/bookmark-manager/README.md

 e) Inspect the list of tables using the command '\d'.
 There should be a database there there, under 'Names', with the name "bookmarks".
 f) Run the query we have saved in the file 01_create_bookmarks_table.sql.
 g) To quit, use the '\q' command.

+-- Setting Up a Test Database --

+a) Do as above, but name it as bookmark_manager_test.